apache/spark/docs/sql-ref-syntax-qry-select-limit.md

   |Zen Hui|25 |
   +-------+---+

--- A function expression as a input to limit.
+-- A function expression as an input to limit.
 SELECT name, age FROM person ORDER BY name LIMIT length('SPARK')

   +-------+---+